FilipRokita/eth-transaction-inspector/README.md

 # Ethereum Transaction Inspector

 A Python script that connects to the Ethereum network using Infura and retrieves details of a specified transaction.
-This tool is designed to fulfill the requirements of Task 1 (Script 1) from a blockchain-related technical assessment.

 ---